 The Georgia Infant-Toddler Coalition will share your experiences with changemakers to strengthen our advocacy efforts as we work to improve outcomes for families with young children and the people who care for them across Georgia. #GaNeedsChildCare

-GA Families: How have child care challenges impacted your participation in the workforce or higher education? #GaNeedsChildCare
+GA Families: How has the availability and affordability of child care impacted your ability to participate in the workforce? #GaNeedsChildCare

-GA Families: What has been your experience finding & affording child care? #GaNeedsChildCare
+GA Families: What has been your experience finding and affording child care? #GaNeedsChildCare

 #Georgia: Why should Georgia legislators invest in child care? #GaNeedsChildCare